tmtsoftware/csw/docs/src/main/commons/create-component.md

 @@@

-To get information on the arguments for the tool, use `csw-services.sh --help` or `csw-services.sh start --help`.

 #### *Tutorial: Developing an HCD*

-Let's go ahead and start our CSW Services using the script.
-Go into the `scripts` directory in your project and enter the command
+Let's go ahead and start our CSW Services using the `csw-services` application.

 ```
-./csw-services.sh start -i <iname>
+csw-services start
 ```

-where `<iname>` is your interface name (e.g. `en0`).

 ## Building and Running component in standalone mode